 Before I could blink, other colleagues at the table had reacted calling out that it was unacceptable.

 They spoke up and I didn’t have to.
 That was a great feeling – colleagues stood up for me.

 Pride was originally a protest, today it’s also a celebration and visibility of our community continues to be so important.

-You’d be forgiven for thinking it must be easier for young LGBT+ people today but research studies are showing very clearly that this is not the case.
+You’d be forgiven for thinking it must be easier for young LGBT+ people today to come out at work but research studies are showing very clearly that this is not the case.

 “While we have the legislative platform for equality there’s more work to be done to change attitudes.”

 Social discrimination can be subtle in form but potent in effect.